Quote of the Day

 Cassandra (Figure 1) was a princess who was given the power of prophesy by Apollo, but when she spurned his advances, he inflicted a curse upon her where no one would believe her.
 I frequently have engineers tell me that they had warned someone about some hazard, but their warning went unheeded and the worst occurred.
 I often refer to these engineers as "Cassandras."
 All I can tell these frustrated souls is that their obligation is to warn their coworker, but that ultimately their coworker owns their decisions.
 The most irritating response I have received after warning someone about a risk that was realized is that I should have been more vehement in stopping them.
 I can only do so much …

 The other Greek myth that comes up often is that of Sisyphus (Figure 2), who was a very clever king who was cursed by Zeus for his cleverness by making him endlessly roll a huge boulder up a steep hill.
 Just as the boulder was to reach the top of the hill, it would somehow find a way to roll all the way down to the bottom of the hill, and Sisyphus would be forced to repeat his labor.
-Sisyphus has come to be a metaphor for any pointless or interminable activities that goes on forever.
+Sisyphus has come to be a metaphor for any pointless activity that goes on forever.
 Unfortunately, many engineering projects have a phase where they seem interminable.

 I can illustrate this point by recalling a large program at HP that had the code name "Touchstone," a metaphor for a product that will set a new standard for the industry.
 After it had gone on for a couple of years, engineers started to call it "Millstone," a reference to a bible verse about a man thrown in the water with a millstone around his neck (Luke 17-2).
 Another year later, they were calling the program "Tombstone," recalling images of death.
 This is just how some programs go.